 It's hard to top Barcelona, Spain's most cosmopolitan and fun city.
 I love the place, but I'm not alone.
-Every year, ten million visitors swoop into town, rambling the Ramblas, touring hidden corners of the Old City, and marveling at playful Modernista architecture.
+Every year, nearly 10 million visitors swoop into town, rambling the Ramblas, touring hidden corners of the Old City, and marveling at playful Modernista architecture.

 For almost a thousand years, Benedictine monks have lived atop Montserrat — the "serrated mountain" — which dramatically rockets up from the valley floor northwest of Barcelona.
-Poets claim that the mountain was carved by little angels with golden saws.
-Geologists blame nature at work.
-Either way, with its unique rock formations and dramatic cliff-clinging monastery, this is an inviting excursion for pilgrims with (or without) hiking boots.
+Poets claim that the mountain was carved by little angels with golden saws; geologists blame nature at work.
+Either way, with its unique rock formations and dramatic cliff-clinging monastery, Montserrat is an inviting excursion for pilgrims with (or without) hiking boots.
 A one-hour train ride from Barcelona links up with a rack railway or a cable car to get you to the lofty site.
 Serious pilgrims walk up.

 For hikers and nature lovers, a funicular climbs nearly a thousand feet above the monastery.
-Up top, the air is fresh and the views are spectacular, sweeping (on the clearest days) from the Mediterranean to the Pyrenees.
+Up top, the air is fresh and the views are spectacular, sweeping — on the clearest days — from the Mediterranean to the Pyrenees.
 From the trailhead here, well-signposted hikes radiate out.
-The most popular one is mostly downhill back to the monastery.
 Hiking along the peaceful trail makes me want to turn cartwheels.

 If you're a Dalí devotee, head to Figueres (two hours north of Barcelona) and the strange, fanciful Dalí Theater-Museum.
 From the Figueres train station, it's an easy 15-minute walk to the museum.
 You can't miss it: It's painted pink, studded with golden loaves of bread, and topped with monumental eggs and a geodesic dome.
 For fans of Surrealism and Dalí, it's one of Europe's most enjoyable museums.

-Much of the art in the building (a former theater) is movable and coin-operated, so have a few euro coins in your pockets when you go.
-You know how you can never get a cab when it's raining?
+Much of the art in the building (a former theater) is movable and coin-operated, so be sure show up with a few euro coins in your pocket.
+You know the old saw about how you can never get a cab when it's raining?
 Pop a coin into Dalí's personal 1941 Cadillac, and it rains inside the car.

 Another highlight is the Mae West room.
 From just the right spot, you'll see that the sofa lips, fireplace nostrils, painting eyes, and drapery hair come together to make the face of the sultry actress.
 Wandering around this place, I can't help wondering: am I crazy, or is it Dalí?
 The artist himself is entombed in a crypt below center stage.

-If you simply want to kick back without an agenda, go to welcoming Sitges, which has frequent 30-minute train service from Barcelona.
-With a much slower pulse than Barcelona, this resort town southwest of the city is a perfect break from sightseeing.
+If you simply want to kick back without an agenda, take the frequent 30-minute train service from Barcelona to welcoming Sitges.
+With a much slower pulse than Barcelona, this resort town southwest of the big city is a perfect break from sightseeing.
 Sitges has jet-set status, but it's hung on to its Old World charm while managing to be both family- and gay-friendly.